-The Management Company is also entitled to receive from the Company an administrative fee (the "Administrative fee") which will vary to a maximum annual rate of 0,06% of the Net Asset Value of the Company, payable monthly, subject to a minimum fixed fee of EUR 20.000, as foreseen within in the Appendix II to this Prospectus.
+The Management Company is also entitled to receive from the Company an administrative fee (the "Administrative fee"), payable monthly, specified in details for each Sub-Fund in the Appendix II to this Prospectus.

 14.3.
 Investment Advisory fee

 If any, the Investment Advisor will receive a percentage per annum of the net assets of the Sub-Fund paid out of the assets of the relevant Sub-Fund (the "Investment Advisory Fee") as further provided for in Appendix II to this Prospectus.